 Ball and Socket Joint: Movement, Examples & Function

 The ball and socket joint is an important joint in the human skeletal system.
 This joint has a spherical end of one bone, called the ball, that fits into a rounded cavity of another bone, known as the socket.
 This structure allows for a wide range of motion.
-It is covered in the class 11 chapter Locomotion and Movement of Biology.
-Understanding the ball and socket joint and how it works is essential for students, especially when preparing for exams like NEET, AIIMS, Nursing and Paramedical.
+In this article, ball and socket joint, ball and socket joint structure, functions of ball and socket joint and ball and socket joint in the human body are discussed.
+Ball and Socket Joint is a topic from the chapter Locomotion and Movement in Biology.

 What is a Ball and Socket Joint?